• Skip to main content

 Can I use cranberry juice instead of fresh cranberries?

-The flavor won't be the same but yes, you can use cranberry juice.
+The flavor won't be exactly the same but yes, you can use cranberry juice!
 Be sure it is not cranberry 'cocktail' as it is filled with sugar.

 To make it, simply swap the water and the cranberries for cranberry juice.
-You won't have to boil the juice for as long as the fresh cranberries: simply simmer the cranberry juice + sliced ginger for 5-7 minutes, just enough to infuse some of the ginger flavor.
-Then, drain with the orange juice.
+You will have to simmer the juice only if you want to use the fresh ginger (simply simmer the cranberry juice + sliced ginger for 5-7 minutes, just enough to infuse some of the ginger flavors).

 Let's stay in touch with Instagram, Pinterest and Facebook.
 Also, don't forget to subscribe to my newsletter to be sure not to miss anything.